ibhagwan/fzf-lua/README.md

     async_or_timeout  = 5000,       -- timeout(ms) or 'true' for async calls
     file_icons        = true,
     git_icons         = false,
-    ui_select         = true,       -- use 'vim.ui.select' for code actions
     -- settings for 'lsp_{document|workspace|lsp_live_workspace}_symbols'
     symbols = {
         async_or_timeout  = true,       -- symbols are async by default